-- a.
-The family's gross annual income must not exceed HUD program income limits published annually based on household size; - b.
-In order to receive assistance, all applicants and residents must disclose and provide verification for the complete and accurate valid social security numbers assigned to them including live-in aides unless an individual meets an exception.
+- c.
+The family's annual income must not exceed HUD program income limits published annually based on household size; - d.
+All applicants must disclose valid social security numbers with verification for all household members including live-in aides to receive assistance.
 Assistance will not be provided until all household members have disclosed valid SSNs with verification unless the SSN is not required.
 This includes live-in aides, adult and foster children.